captainju/filmexclueCrawler/README.md

 filmexclueCrawler
 =================

-Mail new movies from http://www.fs-exclue.com/ using Scrapy
+Email new movies from http://www.fs-exclue.com/ using Scrapy